socrata/spark-etl-experiment/README.md

 Our JobServer is now ready to go, since it has our application and a context to run it in.

+*NB*: If you update the application jar and upload it, you'll have to restart the spark jobserver or create a new context (step 1.5) and update the Elm code (`Server.elm`, the `context` query param) to reference it.
+This is because jars seem to stick to contexts — after a context has used a jar once, it never pulls in updates (or something like that).

 ### 4. Start Elm Frontend

 1. `elm reactor`